mongodb/specifications/source/server-selection/server-selection.rst

                 throw invalid wire protocol range error with details

             if maxStalenessSeconds is set:
-                if any server's maxWireVersion < 5:
+                if any available server's maxWireVersion < 5: client.lock.release()
-                    client.lock.release()
                     throw error